pola-rs/polars-book/user_guide/src/performance/intro.md

 # Performance

-> In redaction
+This chapter handles some gotcha's needed to get maximum performance out of Polars.

-`Polars` is a blazingly fast DataFrame library.
+Well used, Polars can run at blazing speeds.
 Take a look at the results in [H2O AI database benchmark](https://h2oai.github.io/db-benchmark/).